High School - First GEN - Recent Graduate - Graduate School - Young Professionals

-We pour our hearts into delivering workshops that inspire, motivate and deposits tools participants can use immediately.
+We pour our hearts into delivering workshops that inspire, motivate, and deposit tools participants can use immediately.

 SAMPLE TOPICS INCLUDE:

 This workshop covers the overall principles of creating an effective resume.
-Examples will be used to highlight resumes that are clear, focused, targeted and skill oriented.
-Participants will receive a template, while others are welcome to compare and contrast their current resume.
+Examples will be used to highlight resumes that are clear, focused, targeted, and skill-oriented.
+Participants will receive a template, while others are welcome to compare and contrast their current resumes.
 Everyone will be encouraged to use the provided tools to continue their resume-editing process.

-Students participant in conducting a self-assessment and learn the five areas of personal branding called M.I.C.R.O. ™ This workshop includes discussion around marketing materials, social media, clothing, communication, reputation and much more.
+Students participate in conducting a self-assessment and learn the five areas of personal branding called M.I.C.R.O. ™ This workshop includes discussion around marketing materials, social media, clothing, communication, reputation, and much more.

 In this lab-style class, (computer use is ideal, but it can be taught without) students learn to leverage their LinkedIn by creating an engaging profile.
 They will work on their accounts and better understand how to add connections, join groups, request recommendations, follow companies, post articles, craft headlines, etc.